Travis CI

 Travis CI is a hosted continuous integration service used to build and test software projects hosted on GitHub, Bitbucket, GitLab, Perforce, Apache Subversion and Assembla.

-Travis CI was the first CI service that provided services to open-source projects for free and continues to do so.
+Travis CI was the first CI service that provided services to open-source projects for free but as December 2020 no longer does so.
 TravisPro provides custom deployments of a proprietary version on the customer's own hardware.

-The source is technically free software and available piecemeal on GitHub under permissive licenses.
-The company notes, however, that the large number of tasks that a user needs to monitor and perform can make it difficult for some users to successfully integrate the Enterprise version with their own infrastructure.
+The main software is proprietary.
+Some adjacent tools like API clients are open-source.

 Configuration

 Travis CI is configured by adding a file named .travis.yml, which is a YAML format text file, to the root directory of the repository.
 This file specifies the programming language used, the desired building and testing environment (including dependencies which must be installed before the software can be built and tested), and various other parameters.

 Architectures

 The default CPU architecture used in Travis CI builds is amd64.
 It is used when no arch key is present.
 You can identify for which CPU architecture a build job is run via the GUI: